kirjai/deprecated-blog/_posts/2016-03-17-form-validation.markdown

 {% endhighlight %}

 Now we can use the `FormBuilder` by referencing it by its the private variable name `builder`, inside our component.
-Great, so we can finally create our form configuration.
-Let me first demonstrate how it's done and I will describe it what actually happens in more detail after.
+Great!
+So we can now create our form configuration.
+Let me first provide an example, which I will explain in more detail afterwards.

 {% highlight javascript %}